 In a medium bowl, mix together all the ingredients except the mango.
 Cover the bowl and chill overnight.

 You can chill for only 30 minutes but I personally feel that the chia seeds need a minimum of 3 to 4 hours.

 To assemble the parfaits, add a layer of mango puree or diced mango chunks to the bottom.
 Spoon in the chia pudding mixture.
 You can make 2 to 4 layers before topping with coconut flakes and more mango.

-If layering the pudding is too much work (no judgment, we are all short on time) you can add the diced mango or the pureed mango mixture directly to the chia pudding when making it.
+If layering the pudding is too much work you can add the diced mango or the pureed mango mixture directly to the chia pudding when making it.
 It will have a similar texture to the parfait but will be slightly thinner if you use puree as opposed to chunks.